Our awards and recognition.

 Fortune Magazine’s List of World’s Most Admired Companies for 2017.

 Fortune magazine’s list of World’s Most Admired Companies is the definitive report card on corporate reputation.
-For 2017, 12 companies are ranked in the Life and Health sector and New York Life ranked third overall, factoring in nine key attributes of reputation: people management; use of corporate assets; financial soundness; quality of management; quality of products/services; innovation; social responsibility; long-term investment; and global competitiveness.
+For 2017, 12 companies are ranked in the Life and Health sector and we ranked third overall, factoring in nine key attributes of reputation: people management; use of corporate assets; financial soundness; quality of management; quality of products/services; innovation; social responsibility; long-term investment; and global competitiveness.
 A total of 680 companies from 28 countries were surveyed.

 Fortune Magazine’s Fortune 500 for 2016.

 We rank #61 on the prestigious Fortune 500 list.
 Each year, Fortune magazine collects revenue data from the largest companies in the United States and publishes the rankings.
 The published list is considered a who's who of corporate America.
 We are proud to say that we have a stronger position on the Fortune 500 list than other powerful brands including Coca-Cola (62), Tyson Foods (66), Mass Mutual Life Insurance (76), Allstate (81), TIAA-CREF (82), American Express (85), Nike (91), Northwestern Mutual (100), Facebook (157), Kellogg (207), and MasterCard (294).
 With 2015 revenue of more than $45 billion, according to Fortune’s proprietary formula, we once again retained our title as the largest mutual life insurance company in the United States.

 Human Rights Campaign—Corporate Equality Index.